Network Analyzer

 Reference Trace

-Saves the current measurement result as a "reference" to compare with subsequent measurements or to subtract it.
+Saves the current measurement result as a "reference" to compare with subsequent measurements.

 - Store Reference: Saves the current graph as a reference.

-- Apply Reference: Subtracts the saved reference from the current measurement result and displays it (useful for checking changes from a flat state).
+- Apply Reference: Subtracts the saved reference from the current measurement result.
+Useful for checking relative changes or "flattening" a response.